theobald-software/helpcenter.theobald-software.github.io/includes/destinations/connection-retry-cloud.md

-The retry function is applied after receiving one of the following HTTP errors and exceptions:
+The retry function is applied after receiving one of the following HTTP errors or exceptions:
 - 503 Service Unavailable
 - 504 Gateway Timeout
 - WebExceptionStatus.ConnectionClosed